ryanpetrello/lesspy/README.md

 Helps compile collections of .less files into CSS files

 * Given a source directory, recursively finds LESS (.less/lss) files
-* Saves resulting CSS files to ``destination_path``, using the same directory structure as the source.
+* Saves resulting CSS files to a destination_path, using the same directory structure as the source, e.g.,

+---

+    ./source
+    |-- shared
+    |   |-- one.less
+    |   `-- two.lss
+    |-- three.less
+    `-- four.css

+...is compiled to...

+    ./dest
+    |-- shared
+    |   |-- one.css
+    |   `-- two.css
+    |-- three.css
+    `-- four.css

+---

 LESS
 ----